chrispla/MSA-laplacian-novelty/README.md

 joblib
 ```
 ### Running
 A `.sh` script is provided to convert the SALAMI audio to .wav from .mp3 for faster loading.
 You can define the audio and annotation directory in the python notebook.
+The notebook cells should be run in order.
+Explanations for their function is provided.